alberttheprince/popcornrpweaponinspect/README.md

 - Synced between players
 - Can be used in First or Third person
 - Cancelled if the player shoots
-- Waits to play the animation again if player is already playing an animation
+- Waits to play the animation again if the player is already playing an animation

 ## Additional Animations